dacostapiece/callhome/README.md

 VPN Checks VPNs Incidents related, SSH  Checks SSH Incidents related, and so on.<br>
 6) Improve SSH handling in SSH External Server - handle stale processes<br>
 7) Create an Install script<br>
+8) Log to file whole script run to output walkthrough for more practical troubleshooting<br>
+When script is run in terminal, almost every interaction and logics are printed on the screen, so it helps troubleshoot problems.<br>

 <h2>OBJECTIVE</h2>
 <b>Imagine you need to connect to a remote device, and here called Raspberry/Local Linux device which, <br>